 The regional and local plans emphasize measures that can be taken to reduce or prevent future disaster damages caused by natural hazards.
 Mitigation, in the context of natural hazard planning, refers to any action that permanently reduces or eliminates long-term risks to human life and property.
-In 2006, FEMA performed a cost-benefit analysis based on a sampling of hazard mitigation grants and determined that every dollar spent on mitigation saved society an average of six dollars.1
+In 2006, FEMA performed a cost-benefit analysis based on a sampling of hazard mitigation grants and determined that every dollar spent on mitigation saved society an average of six dollars.1 hazard mitigation planning, the adoption and enforcement of development codes and standards, the use of control structures such as floodwalls and culverts, and the protection of wetlands, floodplains, and open space.
+Many of the strategies identified in hazard mitigation planning are implemented through land use planning tools and development regulations that can prevent or limit development in hazard-prone areas.
+Where development has already occurred in hazard-prone areas, buildings can be retrofitted or modified to increase the chances of surviving a known hazard.
+Strict enforcement of the state building code is critically important to effectively minimize natural hazard losses.

 A variety of mitigation actions are available to reduce the risk of losses from natural hazards.
-These activities, which can be implemented at the local and state levels, include term risk to human life and
+These activities, which can be implemented at the local and state levels, include